urgeny99/the-great-infinite/README.md

 #### HTML
 - In HTML you can finally display colors and also use functions but you need JavaScript instead of python
 - also declaring variables is a little more complicate since the whole setup is more comlicated

+## Thanks
+- ig to Jorge Luis Borges for creating the library of babel which this is kinda based on

 #### Btw this whole project is to not use AI and try to figure things out myself except for the design of the desgin